History of Ireland in Timeline

 September 1941: End of German Intelligence Operations

-In September 1941, German intelligence operations in Ireland ended with arrests based on surveillance in Dublin.
+In September 1941, German intelligence operations in Ireland ended when police made arrests based on surveillance carried out on key diplomatic legations in Dublin.

-In 1941, Belfast suffered four bombing raids as part of Northern Ireland being part of the United Kingdom during the Second World War.
+In 1941, Belfast suffered four bombing raids as Northern Ireland, part of the United Kingdom, was not neutral during the Second World War.

-In 1947, Fred Daly wins the British Open
+In 1947, Fred Daly won the British Open.

 1948: Republic of Ireland Act

-In 1948, the Irish Free State declared itself a republic with the Republic of Ireland Act, becoming increasingly sovereign over the preceding decades.
+In 1948, the Irish Free State officially declared itself a republic, becoming the Republic of Ireland.

 1949: Publication of Cré na Cille by Máirtín Ó Cadhain